AshrafAlJariri/TicketingSystemLab/README.md

 ---
 ### What I Did

-I reviewed the issue and decided that the ticket should be escalated because the problem involved access to a financial database.
-Since this type of issue may require database permissions or backend troubleshooting, I escalated it to the appropriate support team.
+I reviewed the network login issue and decided that the ticket should be escalated because multiple users were affected and the error pointed to a possible domain, authentication, or network resource issue.

-I included important information in the escalation notes, such as the user affected, the system involved, the troubleshooting steps already completed, and the reason for escalation.
+I included important information in the escalation notes, such as the users affected, the error message, the troubleshooting steps already completed, the business impact, and the reason for escalation.

 ### What I Learned